What Is Work Camping?

 A couple of the more popular ones are;

-These are just a few of the sites that will either help you look or even search for that perfect Work Camping jobs, just make a quick search on the web, if you're interested.
+These are just a few of the sites that will either help you look or even search for that perfect Work Camping job; just make a quick search on the web if you're interested.

 The Financials and Advantages of Work Camping

-- your hours will typically be 20-22 hours per week for part-time workers and 40 hours per week for the seasonal (or full-time) workers,
+- Your hours will typically be 20 to 22 hours per week for part-time workers and 40 hours per week for the seasonal (or full-time) workers.

 One great thing for those of us who camp is having bragging rights over a glass of wine with your friends.
 Imagine being able to tell your friends something like;